fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 ---

 All hands-on challenges (from Challenge 2 onward) are available in both C# and Python.
-The default links below point to the consolidated instructions; language‑specific variants are linked inline so you can choose your preferred stack.

 ### Challenge 0: **[Setup and prepare Environment](Student/Challenge-00.md)**